Abstract Painting Chocolate Cake

-Oh!
 We just got back from a long weekend in Mexico City!
 It was so lovely.
-As I already mentioned, we each ate 15 tacos over the course of the trip.
-And so many other things!
+As I already mentioned, we ate a lot of tacos, and so many other delicious things!
 Literally everything we ate was like the best thing I ever ate.
 I’m going to share a blog post about our whole trip- everything we saw and ate- and share it soon!
 Hopefully within the next week, otherwise it’s never going to happen.
 You all should plan your trips to Mexico City now though.
 Seriously.
 Such a great place!
 The colors of the city alone were so inspiring.
 I’m thinking of making a Mexico City or Luis Barragán inspired cake!
 I’m imaging blocks of Mexican pink, bold blues, and some creamy neutrals.

 I’ve gotten very into abstract cake decorating lately if you haven’t noticed.
 I love it so much because it doesn’t involve painstakingly piping perfect flower (I will attempt that later!) and it’s a stress free way of playing around with forms and color.
 I wanted this year’s birthday cake to sort of be a self portrait.
 Last year’s birthday cake was more Reuben focused because was turning the big 30 and had just passed all his architecture licensure exams, so I made the cake look like a concrete column... sort of.
 But this year the cake is a reflection of me!
 It has swooshes of warm orange and yellow hues with a little accent of blue.
 If you want to hyper analyze the design of the cake like we did in college art history, you could say that it’s an expression of my big, colorful, and chaotic moves in life, but the blue accents represent Reuben’s presence in my life and his ability to balance me out.
 Our something like that lol.